Unpicking the truth behind the world’s greatest life stories…

 The Real Life Stories website follows the legacy of Real Life magazine, a full-colour magazine started by Ralph Burden and Ian Buck and published between 2006 and 2008 by Christian Life Resources (CLR).
 CLR distributed the magazine in the UK and parts of Europe.
 Publishing many thousands of glossy magazines and then giving them out free was a very expensive business and the publishing company was an unfortunate victim of the ‘credit crunch’ and subsequent economic downturn.
 However, the initial disappointment has been eclipsed by a new and bigger vision.
 Our original vision was to eventually get a magazine into every UK home twice a year.
 That was a big vision and would have required a budget of millions as there are 25 million homes in the UK and the magazine was delivered to thousands, but not millions due to limited resources.
 However, due to the web format the goal is much closer.
 With over 22 million having internet access, 88% of the UK population can now be reached via this website.
 But that is not all.

-Secondly and crucially, the web format reaches much further afield than a magazine could possibly hope to do.
+Secondly and crucially, the web format reaches so much further afield than a magazine could possibly hope to do.
 The website can be seen across the planet wherever there is internet access.
-There are 1.5 billion homes in the world, 40% of them have internet access and are therefore able to access the reallifestories website.
+51% of the world’s population (3.8 billion people) now have internet access and are therefore able to view the Real Life Stories website.
 It seems that God’s plan for Real Life Stories was always that it should be for the world.
 Since 2015 the hosting has remained UK based but editorial management is now in New Zealand, literally on the other side of the globe, making reallifestories.org a truly global website.

 The progress of reallifestories has far outgrown early expectations due to the web format.
 With lower financial requirements, reallifestories.org soon had more readers every month than the costly printed magazine was able to reach during a whole year just a decade ago.
 The European vision has become a worldwide vision.